cmintert/Abyssal_TTRPG/Ship_Prompt_Templates.md

 ## Additional Details:
 - A ship has a **KPAD (Kramer PAD Drive)** for conventional propulsion.
+- A ship always has basic sensors, life support, and communication systems.
 - It can be equipped with a **Ship Mounted Stellar Projector**, with a minimum Size of the ship being Medium.
 - Only if it has a Stellar Projector, it must have an **Instant Release High-Energy Capacitor (IRHEC)**.
+- The is equipped with a fusion reactor capable of powering all systems.

 ## Format the output as a Python dictionary with the following fields:
 - **Data**: Contains the fields for Ship Name, Size (GST), Component Slots, Acceleration (MaxG), Structural